rayline/mentorChatBackend/doc/restDoc.md

 ##data types clarification

-+ uint64 : precise 64-bit integer unsigned, expressed in hexdecmical
++ uint64 : precise 64-bit integer unsigned, expressed in DECMICAL
 + string : a string of characters, with a length of no limit if not ridiculous
 + string(len) : a string with max length of len
 + (typename)[]: array of a type of data, such as uint64[]